-Barrett Roberts begins his third season as head men’s and women’s swimming & diving coach at Wheaton in 2013-14.
+Barrett Roberts '07 begins his 10th season as head men’s and women’s swimming & diving coach at Wheaton in 2020-21.

 Prior to his appointment at Springfield, Roberts spent two seasons as an assistant coach at Tufts University (2008-10), helping the Jumbos score nine All-America performances during that span.
 He also spent two years as a waterfront and aquatics director at Camp All-Star (2005-07).

-Roberts, who left Norton with a bachelor's of arts degree in economics and political science after graduating magna cum laude, is currently working toward earning his master's degree in physical education from Springfield.
-Concentrating in athletic administration, he is set to graduate next May.
+Roberts, who left Norton with a bachelor's of arts degree in economics and political science after graduating magna cum laude, earned his master's degree in physical education with a concentration in athletic administration from Springfield in 2015.